 There’s even more to explore with Python and object oriented programming.
 Check out our blog posts on Python lists and Python for loops.

-And don’t forget, you can also learn how to create all kinds of fun and interesting programs with Python by joining our live online, small-group, expert-designed Python classes!
-Begin with a free Python class, designed by professionals from Google, Stanford, and MIT - there's no risk in trying!
+Help your child learn how to create all kinds of fun and interesting programs with Python by joining live online, small group Python classes!
+Begin with a free Python class.
+Your child can even earn a certificate!

 Written by Create & Learn instructor Josh Abbott Salazar.
 Josh is a teacher, coder, audio engineer, and musician.
 After graduating with a Master's in Music from Belmont University in Nashville, TN, Josh turned his attention to the technology side of things, and has been working in various aspects of coding and engineering ever since.
 He runs a small music studio in Nashville called Tango Sound Studios, and develops video games in his spare time.